 by Brandon Summers | September 30, 2021

 I think about Elijah McClain often.
 Before I go any further, let me make it clear that I am not conflating his murder, his mother’s pursuit for justice, or the struggles of families of police homicide with my inconveniences as a street performer; but Elijah’s mother revealed that she did not receive much attention or help from her community for over a year.
 It wasn’t until the well-publicized murder of George Floyd that Elijah’s story received national attention.
 From everything I’ve read, Elijah was a gentle and kind person (who should still be here!); and a person I would expect the community to overzealously advocate for following his death.
 The kind of person you go to war for and ask questions later.
 Unfortunately, that was not the case.
-His mother, who struggled with homelessness for years, buried him with no funeral and no cemetery plot.
-Aside from a handful of community activists shutting down a city council meeting, elected officials sat on their hands until there was a resurgence of public pressure in 2020.
-Elijah’s story stayed within the confines of local news until that time.
+His mother, who struggled with homelessness for years, was not able to give Eijah McClain a proper burial.
+He was buried him with no funeral and no cemetery plot.

 [Sheneen McClain] created the GoFundMe account in August 2019 to pay for her son’s funeral, but the donations didn’t start pouring in until the 2020 protests.– Denver Post

 Maybe I was wrong to expect anything from anyone.
 Honestly, I wasn’t necessarily looking for folks to do me a favor, but any guidance in the right direction would have been helpful.
 I went through the internal affairs process alone.
 I went through the bodycam request process alone.
-I was days away from replacing my dad as my attorney because he didn’t seem interested doing more than the bare minimum.
 The Citizen Review Board was an organization that I was completely unaware of until they reached out to me via Twitter.
-I got my violin back three months after my arrest and that help came from the Las Vegas NAACP (which I no longer fuck with because of their cozy relationship with Metro.
-Whenever there’s racial unrest, Las Vegas NAACP is there to bridge the gap).
-Though my life seemed to going on as normal with gigs and teaching, I was secretly expending an inordinate amount of energy on getting my property back as well as obtaining bodycam footage.
+I was days away from replacing my own father as my attorney because he didn’t seem interested in doing more than the bare minimum; but in the twelfth hour the NAACP intervened.
+I got my violin back three months after my arrest.
+Though my life seemed to going on as normal with gigs and teaching, I was secretly expending an inordinate amount of energy on getting my property back as well as obtaining bodycam footage from the incident.
 Once the criminal case was dropped in December, I went searching for assistance with filing a civil case.
-That search turned out to be fruitless.
+That search, too, turned out to be fruitless.
 It really felt like no one cared.
 I was absolutely gutted moving into the 2018 holiday season.
 I just acted like everything was fine so that people wouldn’t worry.
 I knew they couldn’t understand how I was feeling or what I was going through.

 Brandon, you should sue the police